FoodleBerlin/foodle/README.md

 - The Nexus Generated GraphQL schema can be found under server/generated/schema.graphql
 - Code Definitons for GraphQL queries, mutations and types can be found under server/graphql/types
 - Authentication relevant functions can be found under server/passport.ts as well as server/index.ts and utils/forgeJWT
+- AWS-SDK: Currently AWS S3 CRUD functions for images are in the pages/api and are being called in the Step4 (and related) components of the Create A Listing flow. (this currently resides in the feat/s3 branch)

 ### Server Architecture
 ![FoodleServerArchitecture](https://user-images.githubusercontent.com/50741293/165266675-fbf2f9f0-2375-4f8a-83c7-52bf80636872.png)